Webinar

 Before proceeding, please ensure you have an MQTT broker to communicate and test with.
 There are several options available for obtaining an MQTT broker:

+You can deploy an open-source broker like EMQX using a simple Docker command.
 EMQX is the most scalable open-source MQTT broker for IoT, IIoT, and connected vehicles.
-You can run the following Docker command to install EMQX.

 • Fully managed cloud service